-- We own an investment in Regency common and Class F units, which were received by Southern Union (now Panhandle) in exchange for the contribution of its interest in Southern Union Gathering Company, LLC to Regency on April 30, 2013. - Sunoco, Inc. owns an approximate 33% non-operating interest in PES, a refining joint venture with The Carlyle Group, L.P. ("The Carlyle Group"), which owns a refinery in Philadelphia.
+- Prior to the Regency Merger, we owned an investment in Regency common and Class F units, which were received by Southern Union (now Panhandle) in exchange for the contribution of its interest in Southern Union Gathering Company, LLC to Regency on April 30, 2013. - Sunoco, Inc. owns an approximate 33% non-operating interest in PES, a refining joint venture with The Carlyle Group, L.P. ("The Carlyle Group"), which owns a refinery in Philadelphia.
 Sunoco, Inc. has a supply contract for gasoline and diesel produced at the refinery for its retail marketing business. - We conduct marketing operations in which we market the natural gas that flows through our gathering and intrastate transportation assets, referred to as on-system gas.
 We also attract other customers by marketing volumes of natural gas that do not move through our assets, referred to as off-system gas.
 For both on-system and off-system gas, we purchase natural gas from natural gas producers and other suppliers and sell that natural gas to utilities, industrial consumers, other marketers and pipeline companies, thereby generating gross margins based upon the difference between the purchase and resale prices of natural gas, less the costs of transportation.
 For the off-system gas, we purchase gas or act as an agent for small independent producers that may not have marketing operations. - We own all of the outstanding equity interests of a natural gas compression equipment business with operations in Arkansas, California, Colorado, Louisiana, New Mexico, Oklahoma, Pennsylvania and Texas. - We own 100% of the membership interests of Energy Transfer Group, L.L.C. ("ETG"), which owns all of the partnership interests of Energy Transfer Technologies, Ltd. ("ETT").
-ETT provides compression services to customers engaged in the transportation of natural gas, including our other segments. - We own a 40% interest in LCL, which is developing a LNG liquefaction project, as described further under "Asset Overview All Other" below.
+ETT provides compression services to customers engaged in the transportation of natural gas, including our other segments. - We own a 40% interest in LCL, which is developing a LNG liquefaction project, as described further under "Asset Overview All Other" below. - We own and operate a fleet of compressors used to provide turn-key natural gas compression services for customer specific systems.
+We also own and operate a fleet of equipment used to provide treating services, such as carbon dioxide and hydrogen sulfide removal, natural gas cooling, dehydration and BTU management. - We are involved in the management of coal and natural resources properties and the related collection of royalties.
+We also earn revenues from other land management activities, such as selling standing timber, leasing coal-related infrastructure facilities, and collecting oil and gas royalties.
+These operations also included Coal Handling, which owns and operates end-user coal handling facilities. - ETP also owns PEI Power Corp. and PEI Power II, which own and operate a facility in Pennsylvania that generates a total of 75 megawatts of electrical power.